C.R.S. 22-33-104.5 Home-Based Education

 The Difference Between Home School and Online Public School

 Often students in home school programs and students enrolled in an online school access curriculum in the same manner, online via the internet.
 However, home school programs are very different from online public schools.

 Home schooling is deregulated in the state of Colorado.
-Therefore, the parent or guardian is taking on all of the responsibility for the student's education including but not limited to; instruction, the acquisition of books, curriculum, supplies, tests, and maintaining permanent records.
-In an online public school, the school handles these responsiblilites and is accredited by their local school district.
+Therefore, the parent or guardian is taking on all of the responsibility for the student's education including but not limited to instruction, acquisition of books, curriculum, supplies, tests, and maintaining permanent records.
+In an online public school, the school handles these responsibilities and is accredited by their local school district.

 Reporting Requirements for Home School Programs

 The Colorado Home School Law dictates that home school programs register with a local school district in the state by submitting, in writing, a notice of intent to home school.
 See the FAQs below for information on what your letter of intent must include.
 If your child is currently enrolled in a public school, the parent must submit their letter of intent to their local school district 14 days before they can begin their home school instruction.
 Any absences from public school during that 14 day period may be marked as unexcused absences, in accordance with the school's/district's attendance policy.

 A home school student must take a nationally standardized achievement test to evaluate their academic progress when he/she reaches grades 3, 5, 7, 9 and 11.
 An alternative to taking a national standardized achievement test is having a qualified person, as defined in Colorado Home School Law, evaluate the student’s academic progress at the parent’s expense.
 It is the parent’s obligation to report the test or evaluation results to the school district that receives the written notification for the home school student.
 (22-33-104.5(3)(f), C.R.S.)

 The state does not have any guidance or information on assessments other than what is written in the Colorado Home School Law.
 Please contact your local school district office for resources or with questions concerning your notice of intent and assessment reporting requirements.